TITLE: Blood Ties(1/2)

 "I needed to speak with you about something, Mulder, and I thought your office might prove to be the better location."

 Mulder studied Skinner's face, not liking what he saw written in the grim set to his mouth and the lines of tension around his eyes.
 Once again he mentally reviewed his activities of late to determine what could possibly have landed him in the doghouse with his boss.
 He came up empty.

-"No. Scully, don't go anywhere," Mulder raised his hand.
+"No. Scully, don't go anywhere," Mulder said impatiently, raising his hand.
 "Sir, I don't know what this is about but I'd like you to stop beating around the bush and come to the point.
 If I'm in some sort of trouble..."